AdobeDocs/campaign-standard.en/help/channels/using/about-landing-pages.md

 Profiles are prioritized depending on their creation date thus only the matching profile with the earliest creation date will be updated.

 **Testing landing page**
-* Landing pages work only on profiles and not test profile meaning that landing pages cannot be tested as part of an email proof.
+* Landing pages work only on profiles and not test profiles meaning that landing pages cannot be tested as part of an email proof.